TheNiyiRichard/TheNiyiRichard/README.md

 ## 👨‍💻 About Me

-I am a Full Stack Software Developer with over **3 years of software development experience**, specializing in building scalable web applications using modern frontend and backend technologies.
+I'm a Full Stack Software Developer with **3+ years of experience** building scalable, reliable, and user-focused software solutions.

-Since graduating from the **Software Development Program at MITT in 2024**, I have focused on delivering high-quality software solutions that combine performance, maintainability, and exceptional user experience.
+A graduate of the **Software Development Program at MITT (2024)**, I have professional experience spanning frontend development, backend development, software support, and technical operations across both private and public sector environments.

-My background includes frontend development, backend API development, database design, UI/UX implementation, and full project lifecycle delivery.
+My expertise includes designing responsive user interfaces, developing backend services and APIs, working with relational databases, and delivering maintainable software solutions that solve real business problems.

 ---

-## 🚀 Professional Experience
+## 💼 Professional Experience

-### Frontend Developer | Polysense Solutions
+### Front End Developer | Strategia Solutions

-- Developed the company's website from the ground up.
-- Built responsive and accessible user interfaces using modern web technologies.
+- Developed and maintained responsive web applications using modern frontend technologies.
-- Collaborated with stakeholders to translate business requirements into technical solutions.
+- Collaborated with stakeholders to implement user-centered solutions.
+- Converted UI/UX designs into functional and accessible interfaces.
-- Improved user experience through performance optimization and modern UI/UX principles.
+- Improved application performance, responsiveness, and overall user experience.
-- Delivered maintainable and scalable frontend architecture.
+- Participated in testing, debugging, and ongoing product enhancements.

+### Backend Developer (Contract) | Government of Manitoba

+- Assisted in backend application development and maintenance.
+- Worked with APIs, database operations, and system integrations.
+- Contributed to software testing, deployment, and troubleshooting activities.
+- Collaborated with technical teams to deliver reliable software solutions.
+- Participated in documentation and technical support initiatives.

+### Software Technical Assistant | Government of Manitoba

+- Provided technical support for software applications and internal systems.
+- Assisted with issue investigation, troubleshooting, and resolution.
+- Supported testing and validation activities for software releases.
+- Maintained technical documentation and operational procedures.
+- Contributed to process improvements and support workflows.

 ---

 ## 🛠️ Technical Skills

 ### Frontend Development
 - HTML5
 - CSS3
 - JavaScript (ES6+)